fbpx

-Anne Chloe and Ken in 218Thank you for your interest in volunteering with the Northwest Railway Museum.
 Whether you want to explore personal interests or learn a new skill, our volunteer program has something for everyone.
-This is a great way to meet new people who share your passions, while supporting the excitement and influence of railway history in WA state.
-Families can volunteer together or you can volunteer individually!
+This is a great way to meet new people who share your passions, while supporting the excitement and influence of railway history in Washington State.
+Families can volunteer together, or you can volunteer as an individual!
 Join the Northwest Railway Museum and share the excitement of a working railroad!

-On this page, you will find information about our volunteer program and instructions on how to apply.
-Click on the blue tabs for information about each area of volunteer interest.
+Here you will find information about our volunteer program and instructions on how to apply.
 Please note that all volunteers age 16 and over are subject to a WSP background check during the application process.
 If you have questions about our volunteer program, contact our Volunteer Coordinator at info@TrainMuseum.org.

 Train Crew

 Our Train Crew are likely the most visible and memorable faces at our museum.
-Train Crew volunteers are responsible for the safe operation of our train, educate passengers on the railroad’s history and operation, and provide information on museum programs, events, and collections.
+Train Crew volunteers are responsible for the safe operation of our train and providing information on the museum programs, events, and collection.
 Each position on Train Crew is unique.
-Car Attendants assist passengers and punch tickets; Conductors are responsible for the movement of the train and the safety of our passengers; Brakemen* and Firemen* maintain a clear track and call out switches and signals; Engineers learn how to operate and maintain our diesel and steam engines.
+Car Attendants assist and interact with passengers; Conductors are responsible for the movement of the train and passenger safety; Brakemen* and Firemen* maintain a clear track and call out switches and signals.
+Engineers can learn how to operate and maintain our diesel and steam engines.

 Schedule